 Get Some Supplies

 After deciding on a cleaning schedule, you’ll need to know what supplies to have on hand.
-The short list: a broom or vacuum cleaner, a mop for bare floors, a bucket, a toilet brush, some rags or cloths, sponges, possibly a dusting wand (makes the job go quicker), and some basic agents for cleaning glass, appliances, countertops, bathroom fixtures, floors, and any other surfaces.
-My post entitled Back to Basics: What Supplies Do You Really Need To Clean A House? gives more in-depth info on this topic.
+The short list: a broom or vacuum cleaner, a mop for bare floors, a bucket, a toilet brush, some rags or cloths, sponges, possibly a dusting wand (makes the job go quicker), and some basic agents for cleaning glass, appliances, counter tops, bathroom fixtures, floors, and any other surfaces.
+My post entitled What Supplies Do You Need To Clean A House? gives more in-depth info on this topic.

 Once you’ve got your cleaning supplies, it’s time to get busy.
 First de-clutter and organize your living space as much as possible.
 It’s a lot easier to clean surfaces that aren’t covered in stuff.
 Organizing and de-cluttering are the prime prerequisites to keeping a clean home.
 This step might take ten minutes, or a week and a half, depending on your particular state of clutter.
 If need be, just work around the clutter for now and plan to organize and de-clutter incrementally.

-Next, take a few minutes to strategize your plan of attack.
+Next, take a few minutes to make a strategy for your plan of attack.
 Decide how much time you have available to spend on cleaning.
 Then take a quick walk through your home, getting an idea of what needs to be done.
-Refer to my House Cleaning Checklist post for ideas about what specific tasks comprise the steps in cleaning a house.
+Refer to my House Cleaning Checklist for ideas about what specific tasks comprise the steps in cleaning a house.